Master of Business Management (MBM)

 The collaborative learning process that characterizes the MBM program requires that students be prepared to contribute value to class discussions and to the broader learning community based on their experiences.
 As such, class attendance is an important aspect of commitment to the MBM program.
 Absences from class are not appropriate except in cases of emergency.

 Students should make note of the start and end of the term as they determine their schedules.
-Because the program coursework is offered in accelerated seven-week sessions, students generally cannot miss more than one class without retaking the course.
+Because the program coursework is offered in accelerated eight-week sessions, students generally cannot miss more than one class without retaking the course.
 Students should notify instructors of planned absences as soon as possible and make arrangements with other students to get notes/assignments.
 Also, since every instructor considers participation in grading, absences and tardiness may significantly affect final grades.

 At each commissioning, the graduate faculty may honor a single graduate with the distinction of Outstanding Graduate.
 The award is primarily based on academic achievement, but when a secondary factor is needed to make a selection, the committee determines which of the outstanding candidates contributed most to the learning community.